p-grant/data_analysis_portfolio/superstore_analysis_report.md

 While there are many more questions that this data could be used to answer, I believe that answering these questions will provide valuable insight into areas where the company could improve or capitalize on certain situations.
 ## Preparing the Data
 Now that I know what I am looking for in the data, I can decide what data is necessary and what format it needs to be in.
-The data in the *Returns* and *People* sheets is necessary for questions 1 and 9.
+The data in the *Returns* sheet is valuable for answering the first question.
+However, I could instead use the information from the *Returns* sheet to create a column in the *Orders* sheet that describes which orders were returned, and then delete the *Returns* sheet.
+I did so using Excel's *COUNTIF* and *IF* functions.
+Now, a *Returned* column exists in the *Orders* sheet, showing *Yes* where an order was returned and *No* where it was not.
 ## Cleaning the Data
 ## Analyzing the Data
 ## Visualizing the Data